Ihsaan-f/google-meeter/README.md

 ### Google_meets.py
 - This is where you put the links you want to join.
-- It will be in an order from the first link to the last link.
+- It will be in an order from the first link to the last link in corresponding with time.

 ## Running it
 1. Search idle in windows search then open it.